jasvitha2002/codtech-task2/README.md

 Overview of the project

-Project: Simple calculator using Python
+Project: Grade Tracker System using Python